16 Reasons You Can’t Get Rid of Your Love Handles

 You Unwind With Wine

 Sure, stress causes levels of wait widening cortisol to spike, but relying on booze to unwind is not the answer.
 “Alcohol contains a lot of calories and Americans are simply overdoing it by turning alcohol consumption into an everyday event,” says White.
 Just two glasses of wine a day can add nearly 1,500 calories to your weekly calorie intake.
 That can add up to a half-pound of weight gain per week and two pounds per month.”
 And unfortunately, if you tend to gain weight in your love handles, that’s exactly where those extra lbs. are bound to wind up.
-For those few times that you do choose to indulge, though, do so wisely with the help of these 20 Tips for Choosing Healthy Alcohol Drinks.
+For those few times that you do choose to indulge, though, do so wisely with the help of these healthy alcoholic drinks.

 You’re Super Busy